Coronavirus (COVID-19): testing for jobs with travel exemptions

 Travelling to Northern Ireland for work

-Everyone coming to Northern Ireland from abroad must take one or more tests for Coronavirus (COVID-19) on or before day two.
+Everyone coming to Northern Ireland from abroad must take one or more tests for Coronavirus (COVID-19) on or before day two after arrival.
 The day you arrive in Northern Ireland is day zero.

-You can be fined up to £2,000 if you do not take a test when you are legally required to.
+You can be fined up to £2,000 if you do not take a test when you are legally required to do so.

-Some will also have to quarantine.
-This depends on whether you are fully vaccinated or not and whether you are traveling from a green, amber, or red list country.
+Some travellers will also have to self-isolate or enter managed quarantine.
+This depends on whether you are fully vaccinated or not fully vaccinated; and whether you are traveling from a red list country or a non-red list country.

 You may be exempt from some or all COVID-19 travel and entry requirements because of your job.
 Check if your job has international travel exemptions.